TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

     methods ``attach()``, ``detach()`` and ``contains()`` amongst others.
 The ``ObjectStorage`` also implements the interfaces ``Iterator``, ``Countable``, ``ArrayAccess``.
 So it is usable in ``foreach``.
-    Furthermore the ``ObjectStorage`` behaves like an array.
+    Furthermore, the ``ObjectStorage`` behaves like an array.
 The ``ObjectStorage`` of Extbase is based upon the native ``SplObjectStorage`` of PHP, which is error free since PHP-Version 5.3.1.

 The notation at first seems unusual.
-It is based on the so called *Generics* of the programming language Java.
-In the definition of your property you have to enter the type in the annotation above the method definition.
+It is based on the so-called *Generics* of the programming language Java.
+In the definition of your property, you have to enter the type in the annotation above the method definition.
 Properties of a PHP type will look like this::